stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 ## Do This First

 Log in once, run the Software utility, and ensure that the operating system has the latest updates.
-After all of the updates have been applied, restart the computer.
+After the updates have completed, restart the computer.

 ## User Settings